How Much Does HVAC Cost in Boston?

 Show the math

 The margin is the gap between break even and a typical quote, not a markup we invent.
-Margins float by trade and city, with most fair jobs at a 15 to 22 percent margin on the bid, about 18 to 28 percent over the cost to deliver.
-Nobody works for free.
+Fair margin moves with trade and market.
+Most land at a 15 to 22 percent margin on the bid, roughly 18 to 28 percent over the cost to deliver, and free labor does not exist.
 Full methodology.

 Is your hvac bid fair?